 No matter how good your service is, odds of unruly customer and volatile situations at your restaurant cannot be ruled out.
 Then, you would have to take a stand and make the unpleasant decision of asking him to leave.

 The hospitality industry, rewarding as it is, also calls for some difficult moments and customers.
-It is then when the management has to deal with, address those difficult situations and handle customers’ complaints efficiently.
+It is then when the management has to deal with, address those difficult situations and how to handle customer complaints in a restaurant efficiently.
 With a little patience and smart customer management, you can soften the toughest of customers.
 All you need to do is to keep these points in mind and gather the love of your customers!
 But there will be more, and we are willing to learn from you – do share with us how you do it at your establishment.